JustinCally/VicmapR/README.md

 ### License

-Modifications Copyright 2020 Justin Cally
+Modifications Copyright (c) 2020 Justin Cally MIT License

 Copyright 2018 Province of British Columbia

 Licensed under the Apache License, Version 2.0 (the “License”); you may